tompidev/booty-dark-admin-theme/README.md

-# Booty Dark Admin (Admin theme)
+# Booty Dark Admin (Theme)
-### What is Booty Dark Admin?
+### What is Booty Dark Admin theme?

-Booty Dark Admin is an Admin Theme for [Bludit Flat-file CMS](https://www.bludit.com/).
+Booty Dark Admin is an Admin Theme for Bludit Flat-file CMS.

 Booty Dark Admin allows you to change individual elements of the admin sidebar and the Right Main pane.

 There is also an add-on plugin to help you to change individual elements of your new admin theme.
 This plugin is not necessary but recommended.
-[See comparison below](https://github.com/JTWebTools/booty-dark-admin-theme#comparison-of-settings).
+[See comparison below](https://github.com/JTWebTools/booty-dark-admin-theme#comparison-of-features).

 No other add-ons are required to use the template.